polygonboutique/Xreal/xreal/README.txt

 COMPILING ON WIN32 WITH VISUAL C++ 2008 EXPRESS EDITION COMPILING ON WIN32 WITH MINGW (OUTDATED)
 COMPILING ON GNU/LINUX
-COMPILING ON MAC OS X
+COMPILING ON MAC OS X (NOT SUPPORTED)
 USING HTTP/FTP DOWNLOAD SUPPORT (SERVER)
 USING HTTP/FTP DOWNLOAD SUPPORT (CLIENT)
 MULTIUSER SUPPORT ON WINDOWS SYSTEMS